 Areas of Focus

-Amy E. Breihan has served as a staff attorney with the St. Louis office since its inception in 2016.
-Before joining the MacArthur Justice Center, Amy was a trial attorney with the law firm of Bryan Cave LLP.
-Amy has extensive trial, appellate, and mediation experience.
-She has prioritized public interest work throughout her career, representing pro bono clients in a variety of social justice matters, including proceedings under The Hague Convention.
+Amy E. Breihan is the Director of the Missouri office, where she has worked since its inception in 2016.
+Before joining the MacArthur Justice Center, she was a trial attorney with the law firm of Bryan Cave LLP.
+Amy has extensive trial, appellate, and mediation experience and has prioritized public interest work throughout her career.

-Amy is a 2010 graduate of Northwestern University School of Law (now the Northwestern Pritzker School of Law).
+Amy is a 2010 graduate of Northwestern Pritzker School of Law.
 While in law school, Amy served as a student attorney with the Bluhm Legal Clinic’s Center on Wrongful Convictions, where she helped represent clients in post-conviction, actual innocence cases.
-She continues to support the mission of the Center on Wrongful Convictions as a member of its Justice Council.
 Amy is a proud alumna of Grinnell College, where she graduated with a bachelor’s degree in economics in 2006.